X

 Even if you are using our Harvard style citation generator, understanding why you need to cite will go a long way in helping you to naturally integrate the process into your research and writing routine.

 Firstly, whenever another source contributes to your work you must give the original author the appropriate credit in order to avoid plagiarism, even when you have completely reworded the information.
-The only exception to this rule is common knowledge – e.g., Brazil is a country in South America.
-While plagiarism is not always intentional, it is easy to accidentally plagiarize your work when you are under pressure from imminent deadlines, you have managed your time ineffectively, or if you lack confidence when putting ideas into your own words.
+The only exception to this rule is common knowledge – e.g. Barack Obama is President of the United States.
+Whilst plagiarism is not always intentional, it is easy to accidentally plagiarize your work when you are under pressure from imminent deadlines, you have managed your time ineffectively, or if you lack confidence when putting ideas into your own words.
 The consequences can be severe; deduction of marks at best, expulsion from college or legal action from the original author at worst.
 Find out more here.

-This may sound overwhelming, but using our Harvard citation generator can help you avoid plagiarism and carry out your research and written work thoughtfully and responsibly.
-We have compiled a handy checklist to follow while you are working on an assignment.
+This may sound overwhelming, but plagiarism can be easily avoided by using our Harvard citation generator and carrying out your research and written work thoughtfully and responsibly.
+We have compiled a handy checklist to follow whilst you are working on an assignment.

 How to avoid plagiarism: